SandraBabirye/AMR_MachineLearning/README.md

 - Variant annotation
 - Lineage and drug resistance prediction

-**Note** We used the snippy pipeline that does variant calling and also generates a core genome alignment file for phylogenetic tree construction.
+**Note** We used the `snippy pipeline` that does variant calling and also generates a core genome alignment file for phylogenetic tree construction.
+However in this document we have provided detailed step by step information for some of the individual tools used in the pipeline.
+We have also created a bash script with all these steps merged into one.

 ## Pre-Requisites